rob-myers/rob-myers.github.io/docs/plan.md

    - Simplify FifoDevice and Device?
 - Sketch out milestones
 - 🛠 Create replacement for brush i.e. `Selection`
-  - Can select many rects.
+  - ✅ Can select many rects.
+  - Can save/restore selections.
-  - Can still lock.
+  - Can lock and then translate/transform.
   - Has group where ghost meshes can be attached.
+  - Could leave "select mode" by saving and locking empty selection

 ### Done